CRF250L INDEX PAGE

 Castle Valley, I do believe.

-Helmet-free riding is a rare pleasure, especially doing errands round town.
+Helmet-free riding is a rare pleasure, especially when doing errands round town.

 It’s time to finally tick off the White Rim Trail.
 Twenty years ago I tried to rent an XL500 off Arrowhead to do the WRT but the guy was not so keen.
-Even today it’s hard to rent a road legal DS in Moab.
+Even today it’s hard to rent a road legal trail bike in Moab.
 Plenty of other OHV stuff to be had if you have a trailer or a ute, but they’re not allowed on the WRT.

 The weather was not so good; it had rained overnight, hopefully enough to settle the sand and dust but not turn it into mush.
 I saw a few bolts of lightening through the day but only got rained on for a few minutes.

 At the end of Mineral Bottom Road is the big drop to the Green River valley.

 A plucky MTBer takes the last big climb after 3 or 4 days on the WRT.

 From then on, it was kind of sandy, but only for 200 yards at a time.
 No rain dampening here so to be on the safe side I paddle laboriously.
 I hoped it wasn’t to be a 100 miles of this… How do these MTBers manage?

 At times you’re right by the Green River; lose the front and you’ll make a splash.
 Elsewhere you climb ‘inland’.
 I think it was the tricky climb up Hardscrabble Hill that made me glad I wasn’t towing luggage or another 1000cc.
 I actually stopped and looked back over my shoulder at the 1:2 sandy hairpin on the way down and thought, cripes, that would have been hard to get up.